-We first frame the challenges and requirements of VTuber avatar animation and introduce our approach designed accordingly (Sect.
+We first frame the challenges and requirements of VTuber avatar animation and introduce our approach, designed with formative feedback from four VTubers active on Twitch [54] and Bilibili [10], as well as the VTubing experience of one of the paper authors (Sect.
 3.1).
-Then we give an overview of the AlterEcho system architecture (Sect.
+Then we give the AlterEcho system architecture (Sect.
 3.2), describe the avatar animation repertoire (Sect.
 3.3), and explain how AlterEcho achieves automatic animation (Sect.
 3.4).

-3.1 Challenges, Requirements, and Approach
+3.1 Design: Challenges, Requirements, and Approach

-VTuber audiences have expressed appreciation for avatar motions and expressions that appear natural [28]; they desire subtle nonverbal communication cues, rich and natural facial expressions, as well as interactions between the avatar and the virtual environment, all of which cannot be easily provided with simple motion capture setups based on a webcam or a phone.
+VTuber audiences have expressed appreciation for avatar motions and expressions that appear natural [33]; they desire subtle nonverbal communication cues, rich and natural facial expressions, as well as interactions between the avatar and the virtual environment, all of which cannot be easily provided with simple motion capture setups based on a webcam or a phone.
 However, relying on complex motion capture setups is also problematic due to budget and space limitations, along with the discomfort of wearing body suits or gloves for long streams.

-While current webcam-based and phone-based VTubing systems do allow user-defined hotkey-triggered avatar animations, remembering to manually trigger such animations is a mentally burdening task for the streamer, according to the VTubers we interviewed.
+While current webcam-based and phone-based VTubing systems do allow user-defined hotkey-triggered avatar animations, remembering to manually trigger such animations is a mentally burdening task for the streamer: "Manually switching my face expressions while playing a game can be very distracting, so I almost do not [switch facial expressions] at all, unless I am solely chatting with the audience" (VTuber 3).
 Furthermore, when the streamer desires animations that correspond to unscripted, authentic reactions, accurately timing such animations is both essential and challenging.
 For example, consider a common scenario in which the streamer is startled by elements in a computer game.
-It takes approximately 0.5s for a person to recover from their startle reflex, and it can take up to 30s for them to fully recover their decision-making ability [42].
+It takes approximately 0.5s for a person to recover from their startle reflex, and it can take up to 30s for them to fully recover their decision-making ability [52].
 Thus, there is an inevitable delay between the startling event and the time the streamer is able to press a hotkey to trigger an avatar reaction, such as a facial expression of shock or a body gesture of covering the face.
-A delay in the avatar's reaction is a key facilitating factor for the uncanny valley phenomenon [43], which can lead to a less natural performance that disengages the viewers.
+A delay in the avatar's reaction is a key facilitating factor for the uncanny valley phenomenon [53], which can lead to a less natural performance that disengages the viewers.

 Even with a perfect motion capture system, a VTuber avatar cannot reach its full potential: the virtual world of the avatar can only approach, and never surpass, the real world.
 For example, the avatar should be able to interact with objects and characters that exist only in the virtual world and not in the real world.
 The avatar's abilities should not be restricted to those of the streamer: the avatar could be a better actor when role-playing a designed VTuber persona, and, for hours-long streams, the avatar's endless energy could help the streamer stay in character.

 Consequently, a VTubing animation system should be designed to satisfy the following requirements: